Soccer team hires Chief Tattoo Officer to ink players

 "Catching him a bit off guard as a fan of tattoos, he was surprised when I rolled up my sleeve to show him all of my tattoos.

-"During this conversation, coach Jim Curtain walked by and shared that he absolutely loves tattoos and one day hoped to have a couple.
+"During this conversation, coach Jim Curtin walked by and shared that he absolutely loves tattoos and one day hoped to have a couple.
 Realizing how quickly strangers could bond over tattoos led the idea of having an artist provide professional services to the team."

 After months of whittling their way through 150 candidates, the club created a five-person shortlist before consulting with players and staff on who should become the team's official tattooist.